Chagas Disease (cont.)

-The disease is fairly common in Central and South America with an estimated 7.7 to 15 million infected people worldwide.
+The disease is fairly common in Central and South America, with an estimated 7.7-15 million infected people worldwide.
 Children have more acute-phase symptoms than adults.
 Fortunately, vector-control programs are working as prevalence rates are dropping in Brazil and other countries that have implemented these programs.
 However, because of warming climate trends, some researchers predict that Chagas disease will become more prevalent in the U.S. This is predicted because the vectors that carry the parasites are being found more often in the U.S., especially in the southern and middle states.

 What causes Chagas disease?